snap-one/docs-driverworks-proxyprotocol-lightv2/source/includes/40_Light_v2_extras.6_Light_v2_extras/_14-USECASE.md

 To handle changes in extras parameters coming from the device side, the  `updateObject` method can be used.
 This method updates extras object instance and sends proxy notification that extras status has been changed.
 Also, each `ExtrasObjectBasedClass` class supports the  `ExtrasObjectBasedClass:update(value, hidden)` method that enables extras update from the class instance directly.

 It is nice to create a variable for each extras object, to give the partner opportunity to monitor and take action based on extras states.
-Sample variable definitions are to the right.
+Sample variable definitions are below.

 ```lua
 --Variable Examples